 Inputs:

 Bankfull Polygons: Select the bankfull polygons created by the Make Bankfull Polygons tool (“(Naming)_Bankfull_polys_FINAL”).

+Corridor Width: Specify the desired buffer width of riparian corridor polygons.
+Units will be the same linear units of the input polygon feature class.

 Output GDB: Input a geodatabase to which the output data will be saved.